tools4ds/DS701-Course-Notes/README.md

 > Deprecating the conda environment in favor of pip with a newer version of python and
 > perhaps better GitHub actions support.

+This repository includes a conda environment with all the necessary packages.
+To set up this environment use the following terminal commands

 ```sh
 conda env create -f environment.yml